ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > can cause unexpected use of modules.
 >
 > You can use `python -c 'import sys; print(sys.path)'` to output a
-> list of paths your current default Python process would look through
+> list of paths your current default Python process would consult
 > to find Python libraries.
 >
 {: .callout}